Streatham

-Streatham (/ˈstrɛt.əm/ STRET-əm), a district in south London in England, lies 5 mi south of Charing Cross.
+Streatham (/ˈstrɛt.əm/ STRET-əm) is a district in south London in England that lies 5 mi south of Charing Cross.
 It falls mostly within the London Borough of Lambeth, with some parts extending westward into the neighbouring London Borough of Wandsworth.

 Streatham formed part of Surrey before becoming part of the County of London in 1889, and then of Greater London in 1965.

 The London Plan identifies the area as one of 35 major centres in Greater London.